danielpmadden/ai-osi-stack/docs/regulatory/FAQs_for_Regulators_and_Investors.md

 24. **Q: What is the difference between AI-caused and AI-assisted incidents?**
     **A:** Definitions are in the incident guide distinguishing origin of failures versus amplification.
 25. **Q: How does the board ensure oversight coverage across layers?**
-    **A:** The Nasdaq governance alignment table maps committees to OSI layers.
+    **A:** The listed governance alignment table maps committees to OSI layers.
 26. **Q: Are there templates for disclosure language?**
     **A:** Yes, the Disclosure Language Safe Harbor Samples provide illustrative text with disclaimers.
 27. **Q: What documentation supports audits?**